-Easter is one of the most important holidays of the year in Italy, it marks the beginning of the warm season and outdoor activities.
-Popular festivals, village festivals, concerts, religious rites, and processions are just some of the events organized during this period.
+Easter is one of the most important holidays of the year in Italy, it marks the beginning of warm-season and outdoor activities.
+Popular festivals, village festivals, concerts, religious rites and processions are just some of the events organized during this period.

 This year Easter falls high.
 The Easter date is variable since it coincides with the Sunday following the spring full moon.
 According to this rule, it is said that Easter is low if it falls from 22 March to 2 April, average from 3 to 13 April, high from 14 to 25 April.

 How does Italy celebrate Easter?
 From north to south, especially the Good Friday Passion has inspired numerous and heartfelt rituals that include processions, re-enactments and staging.

 The celebrations of Easter begin the previous Sunday, to remember the triumphant entry of Jesus into Jerusalem, which was welcomed by the waving of palm leaves.
 On this day it is not uncommon to see families and children returning home with olive branches blessed in the church (in the absence of palm trees).

 Thus begins the Holy Week during which various rites are held.
 Thursday remembers the recurrence of the Last Supper and of the “Eucharistic celebration”.